-He has concertized as a soloist and chamber musician throughout North America and Europe.
+He has concertized as a soloist and chamber musician throughout North America and Europe in venues such as Lincoln Center’s Alice Tully Hall, the Ford Amphitheater and Broad Stage in California, the Arlene Schnitzer Concert Hall in Oregon, Gstaad Menuhin Festival in Switzerland and the Casa della Musica in Cosenza, Italy.
 His first performance in Carnegie Hall’s Stern Auditorium was at the age of 15 as a soloist in the New York premiere of Tomas Svoboda’s Sonata No. 2 for orchestra and solo string quartet, a work performed and commissioned by the Portland Youth Philharmonic.
 He returned to Carnegie Hall in January, 2016 to perform York Bowen’s Phantasy for viola and piano in Weill Recital Hall.
-Recent solo engagements include his European debut performing Hummel’s Potpourri with the Gstaad Festival Orchestra, his Italian debut playing Bartok’s Viola Concerto with the I Virtuosi Italiani orchestra in Cremona, Italy, and presenting the world premiere of internationally recognized video game score composer Garry Schyman’s viola concerto “Zingaro” with the Los Angeles Jewish Symphony conducted by Dr. Noreen Green; past appearances include concerti with ensembles such as the North Shore Symphony Orchestra, Juilliard Orchestra, Colburn Orchestra, Oregon Sinfonietta, and Oregon Symphony/Oregon Ballet Theater.
+Recent solo engagements include his European debut performing Hummel’s Potpourri with the Gstaad Festival Orchestra and Bartok’s Viola Concerto with the I Virtuosi Italiani orchestra in Cremona, and presenting the world premiere of internationally recognized video game score composer Garry Schyman’s viola concerto “Zingaro” with the Los Angeles Jewish Symphony conducted by Dr. Noreen Green.
+Past appearances include concerti with ensembles such as the North Shore Symphony Orchestra, Juilliard Orchestra, Colburn Orchestra, Oregon Sinfonietta, and Oregon Symphony/Oregon Ballet Theater.

 In high demand as an orchestral musician, Matthew has served as principal viola with the Chamber Orchestra of Philadelphia, Symphony in C, American Youth Symphony, the Young Musician’s Foundation Debut Orchestra, the Colburn Orchestra, and the Juilliard Orchestra.
-Additional orchestral activities include performances as guest principal with the Orpheus Chamber, Las Vegas Philharmonic, and Lexington Bach Festival Orchestras and over forty concerts with the New York Philharmonic.
+Additional orchestral activities include performances as guest principal with the Orpheus Chamber, Las Vegas Philharmonic, and Lexington Bach Festival Orchestras and over fifty concerts with the New York Philharmonic.